poethan/LREC22_MetaEval_Tutorial/README.md

 # LREC22_MetaEval_Tutorial
-This repository share the material for LREC22 tutorial "Meta-Evaluation of Translation Evaluation Methods: a systematic up-to-date overview"
+This repository share the material for LREC2022 tutorial "Meta-Evaluation of Translation Evaluation Methods: a systematic up-to-date overview"

-A Link to **download our tutorial** draft PPT slides (will be updated after tutorial) https://drive.google.com/drive/folders/1sajkcrnDgTOFiYVkFjYqh9EDYUhneYqA?usp=sharing
+A Link to **download our tutorial PPT** slides (will be updated after tutorial) https://drive.google.com/drive/folders/1sajkcrnDgTOFiYVkFjYqh9EDYUhneYqA?usp=sharing

 A Group Photo link from our tutorial https://drive.google.com/drive/folders/1ll70UZ2jxivSYhE5S1yFKwAJ9FhvgYtt?usp=sharing